chainchopper/FATBOY/README.md

 -   **Interactive Actions:** Each card features an action bar with icons to **Star** (favorite), **Share**, or **Remove** the item.
 This is the foundation for future AI-powered nutritional analysis and sharing features.

 ### 🏆 The Challenge: Gamified Progress & Achievements
 Making healthy choices should be rewarding.
-Fat Boy includes a full-fledged gamification system to keep you motivated.
+Fanalogy includes a full-fledged gamification system to keep you motivated.
 -   **Unlock Badges:** Earn achievements for milestones like your first scan, saving an approved product, or contributing to the community.
 -   **Achievements Page:** A dedicated screen displays all possible badges.
 Unlocked achievements are vibrant and glowing, while locked ones are grayed out, showing you what to aim for next.

 ### 🛒 The Strategy: Smart Shopping & Scan History
-Fat Boy helps you plan your next grocery run and learn from your past choices.
+Fanalogy helps you plan your next grocery run and learn from your past choices.
 -   **Shopping List:** Add any approved product to your shopping list directly from the results or saved products pages.
 On the **Shopping List** page, you can check off items as you shop or clear the list.
 -   **Comprehensive History:** Every scan, good or bad, is automatically logged to your **History** page.
 You can review past verdicts, see which ingredients are most frequently flagged, and filter your history by category.

 ### 🤝 The Alliance: Community-Powered Database
 A single agent is strong, but a network is unstoppable.
-The **Community** page allows you to contribute to the Fat Boy database.
+The **Community** page allows you to contribute to the Fanalogy database.
 -   **Submit New Products:** If you scan a product that isn't in our database, you can easily submit its name, brand, and ingredients.
 -   **Earn Rewards:** Contributing to the community is a key way to unlock exclusive achievements.